Rolstenhouse/uf_api/README.md

 ```

 #### Instructor
+To be explored

 #### Open seats
-`no-open-seats=false` This could be used to check whether a course has become available?
+`no-open-seats=false`

+To be explored

 ## Gym